playkaraoke/PlayKaraokeWebPlayer/README.txt

 Library folders) is saved locally in your browser (localStorage/ IndexedDB) and does not sync between different devices or browsers.
 Clearing your browser data will reset the app to a fresh state.

-For a full technical/architecture breakdown (useful for developers), see ARQUITETURA.md and DOCUMENTACAO.md in the project repository.